drpraneshkrishnan/BMI_flutterProject/README.md

-# demo
+# Body Mass Index - Flutter App

-A new Flutter project to calculate the Body Mass Index.
+This is my new Flutter project to calculate the Body Mass Index.

 ![BMI_flutter_app](BMI_app.jpeg)